angarsky/diveintopython/learn/classes/import.md

 > Note that we assign the value of the area to an attribute `area` of the object.
 Here, we create an instance `c` of the `Circle` class with `radius` `2`.
 We then access its attributes using the `.` notation.
 We print the values of the `radius` and `area` attributes, which are `2` and `12.57` (approx.), respectively.

-## Importing a Single Class Using the From Statement
+## Importing a Single Class Using the `From` Statement

 Let's explore how to import a single class from another Python file using the `from` keyword.

 You can achieve this by specifying the file name and the class you want to import, like this: `from my_module import MyClass`.

 In this example, we import the `MyClass` class from a file called `my_module`.
 We can then create an instance of `MyClass` and use its methods as desired.

 For example: `from path.to.my_module import MyClass`.
 We import the `MyClass` class from a file located at a specific path (`path/to/my_module`).
 This is useful when the file you wish to import from is located in a subdirectory of your project.

+In Python, importing a class from another file is a straightforward process that allows us to harness the advantages offered by imported files.

 ## Importing Multiple Classes